badcrocodile/cltt/README.md

 ### Highlights
 * Create unlimited projects: `cltt add "Acme Widgets"`
-* Easily start tracking time: `cltt start`
+* Start tracking time: `cltt start`
 * Forget to start a timer?
 No problem: `cltt start [project ID] "45 minutes ago"`
-* Keep track of your work by adding comments to the task you are working on: `cltt comment "Working on feature A"`
 * Forget to stop a timer?
 No problem: `cltt stop "2 hours ago"`
+* Add comments to the task you are working on: `cltt comment "Working on feature A"`
 * Show all times logged for a specific project: `cltt times`
 * Add new time entries on the fly `cltt add-time` and follow the prompts
-* Easily browse through your time entries: `cltt day` or `cltt week`
+* See what you've done today: `cltt day`
+* See what you did yesterday `cltt day yesterday`
+* See what you did X number of days ago `cltt day "4 days ago`
+* See what you've done for the current week: `cltt week`
+* See what you did last week `cltt day week "last week"`
+* See what you did X number of weeks ago `cltt week "4 weeks ago`
-* Export timesheets as csv (pdf coming soon): `cltt export`.
-Optionally specify a week to export: `cltt export "last week"`
+* Export timesheet for current week as csv (pdf coming soon): `cltt export`
+* Export timesheet for X weeks ago: `cltt export "last week"`
 * Archive & restore projects anytime `cltt archive` and `cltt restore`

 ### Setup